Agnes of Assisi: Historical context

-Women in Religious Spaces in the Middle Ages
+Women in religious spaces in the Middle Ages

 Monasteries of Franciscan women, which were rooted in the reality in which they arose, embarked on a silent life of prayer and humble manual labor in residences that became places of meeting and evangelical illumination in the very centers of cities or in their immediate vicinity.
-The group formed by Clare, Agnes, and their followers echoed the words and spirit of St. Francis.
+The group formed by Clare, Agnes, and their followers echoed the words and spirit of Francis.
 But it is difficult to determine to what extent the Franciscan order itself was responsible for the rise of the myriad groups of women all over northern and central Italy, whose numbers will strike anyone who glances through the pages of the Bullarium Franciscanum.
 Everything we know suggests that the Franciscans were a catalyst for a movement already in existence; but there is little evidence from the early years of Clare, Agnes, and their companions at San Damiano, evidence that captures the group at the time of its creation and before it took on the form imposed on it by later regulations.

 Francis never believed that the ties linking him and his friars with the women of San Damiano should be extended to the whole movement that sprang from the program lived by Clare, Agnes, and their group.
-Francis’s blunt rejection of women being in the same religious spaces as men was in keeping with that of many other religious orders, which considered the spiritual guidance of nuns to be a burden and danger to their own spiritual life.
+Francis's blunt rejection of women being in the same religious spaces as men was in keeping with that of many other religious orders, which considered the spiritual guidance of nuns to be a burden and danger to their own spiritual life.
 But a more specific reason for his refusal may have been the fear that his Minorites would be transformed into a monastic order, a transformation that such an obligation would cause or at least encourage.
 The Franciscan movement was unique in its time because it called for living like Jesus and being with the people, not a life of sequestered prayer in a monastery like other religious orders.
 This made Franciscan nuns a complication because women travelling across Italy was not socially acceptable.
 Although women could not travel and spread the word of Christ as Francis did, they could follow his example of charity to the people in their communities and living in poverty.

-In their intense but careful relationship with Francis and in their radical manner of living according to the Gospels, the Poor Ladies of San Damiano soon became a reference point for groups of women who desired to live a religious life.
+In their relationship with Francis and in their radical manner of living according to the Gospels, the Poor Ladies of San Damiano soon became a reference point for groups of women who desired to live a religious life.